apache/parquet-format/ParxMagicNumber.md

 ## Integrity Check

 The `crc32` field holds a CRC-32 (ISO 3309 / ITU-T V.42 polynomial, the same used for page level CRC values) computed over the following byte sequence, in order:

 1. The raw `FileMetaData`/`Footer` bytes (i.e. the `metadata_len` bytes immediately before the 16-byte footer tail)
 2. The first 8 bytes of the footer tail (metadata_len and flags bitmap)

+When `ENCRYPTED_FOOTER` (bit 0) is set, the CRC is computed over the footer bytes **as they appear in the file** (i.e. the encrypted bytes).
+The CRC itself is always stored unencrypted in the footer tail.
-A reader should verify the checksum **after** validating the feature flags (in the rare case that feature flag indicates a change in the fixed size tail of the file).
+A reader should verify the checksum **before** decrypting the footer, and **after** validating the feature flags (in the rare case that a feature flag indicates a change in the fixed size tail of the file).